 With five days to find a new home, Mohammed was worried for his children.
 He borrowed some money and materials and he built a tent to shelter his family.
 But they did not have enough blankets or clothing to withstand the harsh winter.

-Mohammed thanked ShelterBox and our partner ReliefAid for providing the family with the essentials to go through the ruthless Syrian winter.
+Mohammed thanked ShelterBox and our partner ReliefAid for providing his family with the essentials they needed to get through the ruthless Syrian winter.

-When asked what his wishes and hopes were for the New Year, Mohammed’s oldest son Majid replied:
+When asked what his wishes and hopes were for the new year.
+Mohammed’s eldest son Majid replied: